ScaledMarkets/dabl/langref/func_call_stmt.md

 is implemented.
 For other langauge functions, other kinds of resources might be needed.
 In general, a FunctionHandler must be obtained for the function's language.
 The FunctionHandler decides how to obtain the resources that are needed to load and execute the function.
-FunctionHandlers can be specified in the `.dabl.properties` file, via the setting for,
+FunctionHandlers can be specified in the `.dabl.container.properties` file, via the setting for,

 <dl>